 - Servant Leaders who are courageous, compassionate, and humble followers of Jesus.
 They serve in roles such as pastor, development worker, entrepreneur, and church planter, both locally and internationally.

-Ministry Programs at Ambrose University follow the mission, educational philosophy and objectives of the university.
+School of Ministry Programs at Ambrose University follow the mission, educational philosophy and objectives of the university.
 The Ministry programs are accredited by the Association of Biblical Higher Education.
 The following summary lists the available Ambrose University ministry programs, and the total credit hours required for completion of each program.
 Please see the specific academic program details for further information.

 Associate in Ministry Diploma (2 year – 60 credits)